django-auth-ldap/django-auth-ldap/docs/source/users.rst

-:class:`~django_auth_ldap.backend.LDAPBackend` to implement these hooks; by default the username is not modified. :class:`~django.contrib.auth.models.User` objects that are authenticated by :class:`~django_auth_ldap.backend.LDAPBackend` will have an :attr:`~django.contrib.auth.models.User.ldap_username` attribute with the original (LDAP) username.
+:class:`~django_auth_ldap.backend.LDAPBackend` to implement these hooks; by default the username is not modified. :class:`~django.contrib.auth.models.User` objects that are authenticated by :class:`~django_auth_ldap.backend.LDAPBackend` will have an :attr:`ldap_username` attribute with the original (LDAP) username.
+:attr:`~django.contrib.auth.models.User.username` (or
+:meth:`~django.contrib.auth.models.AbstractBaseUser.get_username`) will, of
-:attr:`~django.contrib.auth.models.User.username` will, of course, be the Django username.
+course, be the Django username.

 .. note::